MikoAL/Lucid/potential_ideas.md

 Objects:
   Events
-  people
+  entities
   things?

 Events are made out of
-people and smaller events
+entities and smaller events

 Events can have timelines?

+Given a series of conversation, what info can we learn?

 ---
 ## Information Blocks
 Information Blocks refer to any data picked up and processed into working memory.
 They consist of attributes such as "content" "timestamp" and "vector"...
 ```